-the inhabitants thereof which is secondary to the use of the dwelling for residential purposes and does not change the character of the building or the character of the neighborhood.
+Home Occupation Any use that is customarily conducted within a dwelling by the inhabitants thereof which is secondary to the use of the dwelling for residential purposes and does not change the character of the building or the character of the neighborhood.

-Junk Yard Any lot used for the purpose of storing or reclamation of automobiles, their parts, unwanted appliances, scrap metal, and other material.

-Lot A parcel of land of sufficient size to meet minimum zoning requirements for use, building coverage, setback, and area.
+Junk Yard Any lot used for the purpose of storing or reclamation of automobiles, their parts, unwanted appliances, scrap metal and other material.Lot A parcel of land of sufficient size to meet minimum zoning requirements for use, building coverage, setback, and area.

-Lot Frontage Lot width measured at the street.
+Lot Frontage Lot width measured at a street.
 When a lot faces more than one street, it must have the minimum width on each street.

-Manufacturer Housing/

-Mobile Home A detached, complete, and transportable structure (with plumbing, heating, and electrical systems contained therein) built on a permanent chassis and designed to be used as a dwelling with or without a permanent foundation.
-Sectional homes, modular homes, and prefabricated homes are excepted and do not apply.
+Manufacturer Housing/Mobile Home A detached, complete and transportable structure (with plumbing, heating, and electrical systems contained therein) built on a permanent chassis and designed to be used as a dwelling with or without a permanent foundation.
+Sectional homes, modular homes and prefabricated homes are excepted and do not apply.